Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

 \section{Discussion}

 As shown in this paper, classical secular theory is a useful tool that yields descriptive parameters for characterizing planetary systems in ways that can elucidate current dynamical interactions as well as illuminate and constrain the history of a given system.
 The method has its limitations of course.
 As noted above, numerical integrations can yield far more precise ephemerides, given current orbits.
 On the other hand, where observations are limited, the precision of secular theory could be adequate if commensurate with uncertainties in the observed orbits.
 The classical theory considered here is also limited by the assumption that there are no significant mean-motion resonances involved.
 This constraint will limit its applicability in considerations of long-term evolution, during which any system may well pass through resonant conditions.

 Another limitation is that classical theory as discussed here ignores all terms in the mutual disturbing functions higher than second order in the eccentricities.
 This limitation is significant because many extra-solar planets have large eccentricities, some approaching unity.
-However, classical theory is reasonably accurate where eccentricities are modest, and gives qualitatively useful characterizations (and surprisingly accurate quantitative results) even for fairly large eccentricities as shown for example in Sect.~\ref{mardling}.

-The examples discussed in this paper illustrate various ways that secular theory can provide insight into the dynamics and histories of planetary systems.
-In each case, the actual current orbits may prove (with further observations) to be different from those we have adopted from the literature.
-However, that issue is somewhat tangential to the purpose of this paper, which is to demonstrate the value of the classical approach.
-For that purpose, even hypothetical systems, like the one from Mardling (2007)\cite{Mardling07} discussed in Sect.~\ref{mardling} above or the system considered in an illuminating study by Wu and Goldreich (2002)\cite{WuGoldreich02}, which proved to be non-existent, provide useful demonstrations.
-As shown here, classical secular theory can provide insight in several ways.
+For eccentricities greater than $\sim$0.4, qualitatively different modes of behavior can come into play (e.g. \citealt{MichMal04}).

+On the other hand, classical secular theory can provide surprisingly good qualitative descriptions of the character of the actual behavior for eccentricities up to $\sim$0.4.
+For example, the behavior of the hypothetical system studied by Mardling (2007), as well as its evolution when one orbit’s eccentricity is damped, fits what would be expected from classical theory (see Section \ref{eccdamp} below).
+Thus, if the objective is a physical understanding of the processes that govern the planetary interactions and evolution, the classical method has some advantages, as long as its limitations are also borne in mind.
+Some of the ways that this approach can be valuable are summarized below.